The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Similarly, attacks that are enhanced by a risky stunt or a helpless or vulnerable target roll a ***bonus damage die***.
 This is represented as +d6, +d8, etc. and is added to the normal damage dealt.
 Attacks against a completely helpless target always receive +d12.
 In other situations the arbiter will decide which die type to grant.
 - E.g. a bandit is being held down by two allies.
 The PC attacks with a longsword (d10) and is granted a +d12 bonus for the bandit being helpless.
 The PC rolls a 4 and a 7, for a total of 11 damage dealt.

+### Combat Maneuvers
+Any action that is not a simple action, attack, or spellcasting is a combat maneuver.
+Combat maneuvers are always risky, and the arbiter may ask for a save, opposed or not, to determine the outcome.
+Some examples are disarming or tripping an opponent, pushing them off a ledge, or attempting to grapple them.
+Depending on the maneuver, the PC doing the maneuver may grant their allies bonus damage against the foe.
+For example, if the PC successfully knocks an enemy prone, their allies may receive a +d6 bonus damage die against that enemy until they stand up.

+Other than blast damage attacks, combat maneuvers are generally the only way a group of individuals have a chance at damaging a detachment.
 ### Damage & Death
 When a character is damaged, they lose that amount of stamina.
 Stamina is a measure of your ability to avoid life-threatening harm.
 If they take more damage than remaining stamina, they are wounded, and the remaining damage is removed from their STR.